-Ben Clark, owner and president, along with his brother Mitch, purchased L.H.
+Ben Clark, president, became the owner of L.H.
 Selman Ltd. in 2009.
 Having grown up in a paperweight collecting family, he brings a unique combination of business and art experience combined with great enthusiasm and energy for paperweights.
-In 2016 Ben Clark became the sole owner of the business.
 Ben has traveled extensively, lived in California, Illinois, Greece and Spain.
 He graduated from the University of Montana with a degree in history and from the Rocky Mountain School of Photography.
 He brings a love of the outdoors, a keen interest in people, a passion for technology and delights in working with paperweight artists and collectors.
 He and his wife Casey live in downtown Chicago and are enjoying raising a rescued dog named D.J., and they became parents to a baby girl named Mackenzie in 2019.
 Ben is committed to building L.H.
 Selman over the coming years by carrying on the traditions and the reputation for excellence built by Larry and Marti Selman, while undertaking the responsibility of ushering a new generation of paperweight enthusiasts into the collecting community.